softwaresaved/software-deposit-guidance/markdown/index.md

 * [How to choose a software licence](%LINK_URL%/HowToChooseSoftwareLicence.html)
 * [How to review a software deposit](%LINK_URL%/HowToReviewSoftwareDeposit.html)

 The guides are also available as PDFs deposited within [Zenodo](https://zenodo.org/).
-Links to these PDFs are within each individual guide.
+Their DOIs, and links to these, can be accessed via "Software Deposit: Guidance for Researchers" or from within each guide.

 ## Contributing

+Contributions are accepted via our [software-deposit-guidance](%GITHUB_URL%) repository on GitHub.

 For major suggestions or comments about the form or content of this guidance: